learn-co-curriculum/dsc-subplots-and-enumeration-lab/README.md

 # Slice all the rows for Canada
 canada = None

-# Inspect the head of usa and canada
+# Inspect the head of USA and Canada
 ```

 Now that our data is ready, lets go ahead and create a basic subplot.
 For our first batch of subplots, we'll use the quick way by making use of `plt.subplot()` and passing in the number of rows, number of columns, and the number of the subplots that we want to create.
 Then, we'll create our plot by passing in the corresponding data.